Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 - Organize software layers (with a `*.clayer.yml` file) with pre-configured software components that enable code reuse across similar applications.
 - Manage multiple hardware targets to allow application deployment to different hardware (test board, production hardware, etc.).
-- Manage multiple build types to support software verification (debug build, test build, release build, ect.)
+- Manage multiple build types to support software verification (debug build, test build, release build, etc.)
 - Support multiple compiler toolchains (GCC, Arm Compiler 6, IAR, LLVM) for project deployment.

 The diagram below outlines the operation of the `csolution` command `convert` that processes one or more [`context`](YML-Input-Format.md#context) configurations of the application (called *csolution project*).
 Refer to [Project Examples](#project-examples) for more information.